NASA Portal

 star party

-The Night Sky Network is a partnership of amateur astronomy clubs, NASA, Astronomical Society of the Pacific, and the Astronomical League.
+The Night Sky Network is a program promoting astronomy outreach by amateur astronomers around the UNited States. it is a partnership of amateur astronomy clubs, NASA/JPL, and the Astronomical Society of the Pacific, and other organizations.

 Amateur astronomers regularly share their knowledge, time, and telescopes to bring amazing aspects of astronomy to the public.

-In 2002, the Astronomical Society of the Pacific conducted a survey of amateur astronomers to determine the nature of outreach by amateurs.
-In the survey, amateurs express the need for support of their outreach efforts.
+In ongoing research by the Astronomical Society of the Pacific and the Institute for Learning Innovation, amateur astronomers express the need for support of their outreach efforts.
 The main requests were:

 • Materials on themed topics